scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-verify.md

 </details>

 ### .gitignore
-Recommended to add output directory value to your .gitignore file.
+It's recommended to add an output directory value to your .gitignore file.
 By default add `**/scribe` to your `.gitignore`.